rust-lang/book/ADMIN_TASKS.md

 # Administrative Tasks

-This documentation is for Carol and Steve and anyone else managing the repo to remember how to do occasional maintenance tasks.
+This documentation is for anyone managing the repo to remember how to do occasional maintenance tasks.

 ## Update the `rustc` version